Chasing a personal best? 5 Tips to help you run faster

 4. Interval training

-Interval training consists of performing high-intensity running mixed with low-intensity running.
+Interval training consists of performing high-intensity running mixed with low-intensity running, walking or in some cases a complete rest.
 Interval training has many physiological benefits.
 These include improved cardiovascular efficiency, increased tolerance to lactic acid, allows easy running to feel ‘easier,’ and finally trains our muscles to work more efficiently at high speeds.

 An example beginner interval training session: